christmas decor tips: how to create Christmas magic in your home, Christmas Tree Decorating Ideas, Christmas Home Tour

 Keeping with tradition I kept my front entry festive with classic green and red.
 Large poinsettias greet visitors.
 A simple evergreen bough frames the double doors.
 Two unadorned Christmas trees in baskets flank the entrance.
 The bench is covered with bright red comfy pillows and a thick woven blanket inviting friends to grab a cup of cocoa and sit awhile on the covered porch.
 Red boots and a traditional sled adorned with evergreen and vintage skates finish the look.

 I hope my front porch says “Welcome!”
-Now, it’s time to come inside!
-Welcome, Friends, to my home!
+Now, it’s time to come inside.
+Welcome to my home.

 Create Christmas Magic in your Entry

 My goal for my entrance was to make a statement with refined elegance.
 For my color scheme I chose green & gold (against the black chest).
 Once I decided on the mood and the colors, I collected what I owned and began to build.
 I removed the two side-by-side mirrors that hung here for years and replaced them with this holiday scroll.
 The scroll itself made a huge statement on its own, but I still needed to frame it.
 I chose this playful yet elegant antique brass advent garland and some greenery.
 I like how the two gold conic trees frame and balance, but their slightly different sizes don’t make it too perfect.

 Decor Tip: When decor is too balanced and matching it can feel expected and boring.
 The goal is to create balance without perfection.

 I used all faux greenery here to create a look that would last through the holidays.
 You can also use old vintage-inspired books and a wooden stand to add interest and create varying heights for the display.